 - Pour onto center of sheet pan.
 Press into roughly a 14 x 10 inch rectangle ¼ inch thick.
 Spray the top lightly with cooking spray.
 Bake for 15 minutes.

-- Pizza: Top with pizza sauce and your favorite pizza toppings along with remaining 1 cup cheese and 2 Tbsp Parmesan.
+- Pizza: Top with pizza sauce and your favorite pizza toppings along with remaining 1 cup cheese and 2 tablespoon Parmesan.
 Bake for 8-10 minutes until toppings are cooked and cheese is golden and bubbly.
-Breadsticks: Sprinkle with remaining 1 cup cheese and 2 Tbsp Parmesan.
+Breadsticks: Sprinkle with remaining 1 cup cheese and 2 tablespoon Parmesan.
 Bake for another 8 minutes or just until the cheese is golden and bubbly and crust is golden around the edges.

 - Let stand for 10 minutes, then use a pizza cutter to cut into pieces.
 May serve breadsticks with pizza sauce for dipping.
 Garnish with parsley.